-As for MDAnalysis.core.groups.AtomGroup, during serialization, it will be pickled with its bound MDAnalysis.core.universe.Universe.Universe will be created and be attached to the new MDAnalysis.core.groups.AtomGroup.
+As for MDAnalysis.core.groups.AtomGroup, during serialization, it will be pickled with its bound MDAnalysis. core.universe.Universe.
+This means that after unpickling, a new MDAnalysis.core.universe.Universe will be created and be attached to the new MDAnalysis.core.groups.AtomGroup.
 If the Universe is serialized with its MDAnalysis.core.groups.AtomGroup, they will still be bound together afterwards: